AstraZeneca/rexmex/README.md

 print(rec_value)
 ```

-**Metrics Included**

-In detail, the following evaluation metrics were included.
+**Metrics Included with the Specialized Scorecards**

+The specialized scorecards with pre-set metrics have the following general categories:

+- Rating
+- Classification
+- Ranking
+- Coverage

 **Rating Metric Scorecard**